 We support three "flavors" of NGINX.
 These flavors are based on what upstream package we've based our builds off of.
-All our package flavors are built according to the official upstream maintainer's build configuration with the addition of the ngx lua and ngx devel kit modules.
+All our package flavors are built according to the official upstream maintainer's build configuration with the addition of the $ngx_lua$ and $ngx_devel_kit$ modules.

-Hat and Debian) these are the based off the official Debian NGINX packages.
+• distribution - The distribution flavor is based off the official distribution provided NGINX packages.
+For Debian-based Linux distributions (Red Hat and Debian) these are the based off the official Debian NGINX packages.